 How the ₹10,000 Cr SME Fund and Digital Employee Benefits are Redefining India’s MSME Landscape

-- Mandatory TReDS registration for CPSEs forces faster invoice payments and immediately removes the chronic cash flow pressure that kills small businesses.
+- Mandatory TReDS registration for CPSEs ensures faster invoice payments and helps eliminate MSME cash-flow bottlenecks.

-- Dedicated ‘Corporate Mitras’ simplify complex compliance and formalisation hurdles for businesses operating far outside the major metro cities.
+- ‘Corporate Mitras’ support compliance, advisory, and funding access for businesses outside metro cities.

-- Establishing a secondary market for receivables provides instant liquidity and slashes the overall borrowing costs for modern MSMEs.
+- A secondary market for receivables improves liquidity and reduces borrowing costs.

 |